kdeldycke/vat-rates/README.md

 License
 -------

-This software is licensed under a [BSD 2-Clause License](./LICENSE.md).
+The content of this repository is licensed under a [BSD 2-Clause License](./LICENSE.md).